 Dress warm, put on some snowshoes and explore the Stoneham backcountry.
 Oh and if you come across any “mind the bears” signs in winter there’s really no problem.
 They’re hibernating.
 (Note: I wasn’t the one who didn’t dare to take this little road.)

 Stoneham doesn’t close in winter.
 In fact, there’s plenty to do when the weather is warmer and the sun is out.
 You can go mini-golfing, climbing, kayaking or hiking.
 In summer the outdoor pool and beach-volleyball field are also open.

 In winter and summer

-All year round things to do include geocaching and relaxing in the hot tubs.
+All-year-round things to do include geocaching and relaxing in the hot tubs.

-Located at the base of the mountain, staying at Condos & Hôtel Stoneham means you get ski-in/ski-out access.
+Located at the base of the mountain, staying at the Condos & Hôtel Stoneham means you get ski-in/ski-out access.

 The hotel has its own spa and convention center, but for breakfast, lunch and dinner you need to cross the street to the Feu-Follet restaurant or the Quatre Foyer bar.